 Pearson Park used to be called City Park prior to its name change in 1960 to honor Anaheim’s mayor from 1945-1959.
-You can read about all the Anaheim by reading “A Brief History of Modern Day Anaheim” or watch this short 3 minute video by the Heritage Services Manager.
 The amphitheater, ball park, and restroom buildings hint at the park’s rich historical past.

 Location: Exit the 5 Freeway at Lincoln Avenue.
 Head east.
 Turn left at Harbor Blvd.
 If you pass Cypress and turn right on Sycamore instead, then you’ll have an easier time parking (all the parking is on the right side of the street).
 You can park along Sycamore (by the ponds), Lemon (by the amphitheater), or Cypress (by the tennis courts and pool).
 The playground is in the center of the park.
 (Street Address: 400 North Harbor Blvd., Anaheim).
 MAP to Pearson Park in Anaheim